lucas-fine/Bitshit/README.md

 ```
 + A line starting with a plus is a comment

-a0    set the value of a to 0, or create a with 0 if it doesn't already exist
+a0    set the value of a to 0, or create it with 0 if it doesn't already exist
-b1    set the value of a to 0, or create a with 0 if it doesn't already exist
+b1    set the value of b to 1, or create it with 1 if it doesn't already exist

 c:a=b   compare a equals b, placing the value in c
 d:c!b   compare c does not equal b, placing the value in b